 Why is asymptomatic rapid testing being introduced now?

-What is serial (daily) testing of close contacts in secondary schools and colleges?
+Why is serial (daily) testing of close contacts paused in secondary schools and colleges?

 How accurate is a lateral flow device test?

-Why does my child need to have two tests on return to school?
+Why does my child need to have three tests prior to receiving a home testing kit?

-There is a low chance that lateral flow tests won’t pick up positive cases because they aren’t as sensitive as lab-based tests.
-That is why there will be serial tests for close contacts of positive cases and two tests for pupils and students returning to school.
+There is a low chance that lateral flow tests won’t pick up positive cases because they aren’t as sensitive as lab-based tests and to help the pupil getting used to administering the test.

 Who will be doing the testing in schools and colleges?